src-d/kmcuda/README.md

 than the current maximum K-nn distance.
 This resembles the [ball tree algorithm](http://scikit-learn.org/stable/modules/neighbors.html#ball-tree).

+The implemented algorithm is tolerant to NANs.
+There are two variants depending on whether k is small enough to fit the sample's neighbors into CUDA shared memory.
+Internally, the neighbors list is a [binary heap](https://en.wikipedia.org/wiki/Binary_heap)
+- that reduces the complexity multiplier from O(k) to O(log k).

 Notes
 -----
 Lloyd is tolerant to samples with NaN features while Yinyang is not.